Pypy233/CollisionRepair/README.md

 node evaluation/correctness/scripts/correctness/compare_results.js
 ```

 - **What it does**: These scripts deploy each contract and replay its historical transactions on a local testnet, saving the results in `evaluation/correctness/results/`.

--  **Performance**: Each deploy script can take 4 to 6 hours to process all contracts, depending on your hardware and the number of contracts.
+- **Performance**: Each deploy script can take **6 to 10 hours** to process all contracts, depending on your hardware and dataset size.

 ---